Jooaomar/My-Blog-PHP/README.md

 ## how to play?

-* First:

-Make sure you have PHP 7* installed, PDO-PHO and Apache Server is working
+* First: Make sure you have PHP 7* installed, PDO-PHO and Apache Server is working

-* Second:

-- download the project
+* Second: download the project

 `git clone https://github.com/Jooaomar/My-Blog-PHP.git`

- - run
+* run in terminal

 `php -S localhost:<port>